• Home

 Once the canvas was separated from the frame I grabbed a pencil and traced the shape of the frame onto the canvas.
 Then I cut the excess canvas off.

 To attach the pressed flower sheet to the canvas I used spray adhesive.
-Just a light coat of the adhesive over the canvas and then I placed the paper on top and gently smoothed the sheet without disturbing the pressed flowers.
+Just a light coat of adhesive over the canvas and then I placed the paper on top and gently smoothed the sheet without disturbing the pressed flowers.

 Instead of painting or staining the unfinished wood frame from the canvas, I used one of my absolute favorite crafting tricks…RIT fabric dye!!